-Introducing City of London
+Introducing The City

 Westminster’s smarter, besuited cousin, this square mile is the oldest part of London.
 Walk its maze of streets and you’ll find names that attest to its medieval past: Hanging Sword Alley, Poultry, Crutched Friars.
 Today, the City is home to high-end restaurants and bars, and the iconic skyscrapers of modern finance.
 London’s history is still sprouting through the cracks, from the sections of Londinium’s Roman wall to its medieval churches.